 I don’t get upset about these questions or comments because I do understand that most are just curious or are trying to lose weight themselves.
 With so much misinformation it’s easy to get confused.
 Not to mention, I choose to put myself out there so if I get flamed for cheesecake then it is what it is.
 I am still gonna eat it and enjoy it 🙂

 I do think most people are relieved to see that I don’t deprive myself.
-Of course, too much chocolate is going to cause issues between my skinny jeans and me but in the last 4 years I learned that it is okay to enjoy all foods on occasion and moderation.
+Of course, too much chocolate is going to cause issues between my skinny jeans and me but in the last 4 years I learned that it is okay to enjoy all foods on occasion and in moderation.

 #7.
 I am more in tune with my body